KJPurani/my-summer-in-markdown/README.md

 ### **Research Milestones**

-This summer, I reached several significant milestones in my research:
-- **4 Research Papers Accepted** at various conferences.
-- Presented at the **Innovation and Knowledge Conference** in Japan.
-- Preparing to present my fourth paper in Arizona.

-These achievements feel like major steps forward in my journey towards a career in biomedical research.
+This summer, I achieved several significant milestones in my research.
+I had four research papers accepted at various conferences, which was a pretty great accomplishment for me.
+I also had the opportunity to present at the Innovation and Knowledge Conference in Japan, and I’m currently preparing to present my fourth paper in Arizona.
+These experiences have been pivotal in my journey towards a career in biomedical research, marking important steps forward in my academic and professional development.

 ## Expectations for This Class